 I work with almost surgical precision to assess my client’s anxieties and ability to handle the next step or intervention.
 I never force anything and always ask permission to try new things or explore new areas.

-The most I expect from clients and their families is a willingness to explore their edge of change to the degree that this is possible and I will help with the rest.
+The most I expect from clients is a willingness to explore their edge of change to the degree that this is possible and I will help with the rest.

 My work is heavily influenced by: